kljr/SpringboardVM/README.md

 ##Useful shell aliases

-Add these to your .profile or .bash_profile:
+Add these to your .profile or .bash_profile.
+They are also available by default on the virtual machine.
+See templates/profile.

 > Directory switching